Cassumbra/dod-ecsrii-community/README.md

 ### UNARMED [CHANGE]

 The old Unarmed has been entirely ripped out and replaced with a brand new skill.
 Unarmed should be about knockbacks, stuns and multiplying dealt damage.
 Its key stat is Dodge Chance.

 **Level 1: Brawlin' Stance**

 - Activated buff.
 Removes Nerve Strike Stance.
-- All attacks proc 1+(.2 *EDR) Crushing damage and Crushed Bones (see Maces level 1) 20% of the time.
+- All attacks proc 1+(.2 *Enemy Dodge Reduction) Crushing damage and Crushed Bones (see Maces level 1) 20% of the time.
 - Passive: +1 Piercing Damage , +1 Enemy Dodge Reduction, +1 Dodge Chance .

 **Level 2: Billy Quan Maneuver**